 Collaborating across disciplines to solve today’s most pressing social challenges.

-Through UB's Social Impact Fellows program, students from the School of Management, School of Social Work and College of Arts and Sciences spend the summer learning about and creating social innovation in Western New York.
-Presented in collaboration with the Blackstone LaunchPad powered by Techstars at UB, the program brings together MBA, MSW and College of Arts and Sciences graduate students for an internship at a mission-driven organization, where they collaborate to address pressing social issues and make an impact.
+Through UB's Social Impact Fellows program, MBA and MSW students from the School of Management and School of Social Work, along with graduate students from the College of Arts and Sciences, create social innovation in Western New York.
+Together, our students collaborate, address pressing social issues and make an impact.

-The program has received philanthropic support from the Charles D. and Mary A. Bauer Family Foundation, the School of Management Alumni Association, the UB President’s Circle and several generous alumni and friends of the university.
+The program has received philanthropic support from the John R. Oishei Foundation, Charles D. and Mary A. Bauer Family Foundation, School of Management Alumni Association, UB President’s Circle and several generous alumni and friends of the university.

-The Social Impact Fellows program prepares students to address societal issues using principles of entrepreneurship and sustainable social innovation.
+The Social Impact Fellows program prepares students to address social issues using principles of entrepreneurship and social innovation.

 Across the globe, social innovation is rapidly growing, as companies, nonprofits and governments partner to tackle sweeping challenges.
-That’s the spirit that guides the Social Impact Fellows program—and provides great benefits for each stakeholder.
+That’s the spirit that guides the Social Impact Fellows program—and benefits all involved.

 To support the Social Impact Fellows program, make a gift to UB’s Social Impact Fellows Fund.